networknt/light-doc/content/en/getting-started/light-codegen.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

-The code generator [light-codegen][] could be used to support project scaffolding for all the frameworks provided by the light platform.
+The code generator [light-codegen][] could be used to support project scaffolding for all the frameworks provided by Light.

 The code generator based on Rocker template engine that can be used as a utility or web service.
 It is used currently as scaffold services which include [light-rest-4j][], [light-graphql-4j][],  [light-eventuate-4j][] and [light-hybrid-4j][].

 ### Workflow

-Light-codegen generates initialized microservice project based on user-defined specification and configuration file:
+Light-codegen generates initialized microservice projects based on user-defined specification and configuration file:

 -- Light-rest-4j